rocwg/note-kotlin/docs/tool-kotlin/01-Kotlin-what-and-why.md

 The Kotlin standard library defines functions like filter, map and sortedBy for you to use.
 The Kotlin language supports lambda expressions and member references (like Message::sender), so that the arguments passed to these functions are really concise.

-When writing code in Kotlin, you can combine both object-oriented and functional approaches and use the tools that are most appropriate for the problem you’re solving: You get the full power of functional-style programming in Kotlin, and when you need it, you can work with mutable data and write functions with side effects, all without jumping through extra hoops.
+When writing code in Kotlin, you can combine both object-oriented and functional approaches and use the tools that are most appropriate for the problem you're solving: You get the full power of functional-style programming in Kotlin, and when you need it, you can work with mutable data and write functions with side effects, all without jumping through extra hoops.
 And, of course, working with frameworks that are based on interfaces and class hierarchies is just as easy as you would expect it to be.

 ### 1.2.4 Concurrent and asynchronous code becomes natural and structured with coroutines

-Whether you’re building an application running on a server, a desktop machine, or a mobile phone, concurrency, running multiple pieces of your code at the same time, is a topic that’s almost unavoidable.
+Whether you're building an application running on a server, a desktop machine, or a mobile phone, concurrency, running multiple pieces of your code at the same time, is a topic that's almost unavoidable.

 User interfaces need to remain responsive while long-running computations are running in the background.
 When interacting with services on the internet, applications often need to make more than one request at a time.
 Likewise, server-side applications are expected to keep serving incoming requests, even when a single request is taking much longer than usual.
 All of these applications need to operate concurrently, working on more than one thing at a time.